Rann of Kutch: Geography

-The Rann of Kutch covers around 26,000 square kilometres (10,000 square miles).
-The Great Rann of Kutch is the larger portion of the Rann.
-It extends east and west, with the Thar Desert to the north and the low hills of Kutch to the south.
-The Indus River Delta lies to the west in southern Pakistan.
+The Rann of Kutch consists of a large area of salt marshes spanning over 26000 km2.
+The word Rann means "desert" in Hindi.
+It is located mostly in the Kutch district of the Indian state of Gujarat with a portion extending into the Pakistani province of Sindh.
+It is further subdivided into the Great Rann of Kutch, the larger portion of the Rann, which has the Thar Desert to the north, the low hills of Kutch to the south, and the Indus River Delta to the west.
 The Little Rann of Kutch lies southeast of the Great Rann, and extends southwards to the Gulf of Kutch.

-Many rivers originating in Rajasthan and Gujarat flow into the Rann of Kutch, including the Luni, Bhuki, Bharud, Nara, Kharod, Banas, Saraswati, Rupen, Bambhan, and Machchhu.
-Kori Creek and Sir Creek, tidal creeks, which are part of the Indus River Delta, are located at the western end of the Great Rann.

 The surface is generally flat and very close to sea level, and most of the Rann floods annually during the monsoon season.
-There are areas of sandy higher ground, known as bets or medaks, which lie two to three metres above flood level.
+There are areas of sandy higher ground, known as bets, which lie two to three metres above the flood level.
 Trees and shrubs grow on the bets, and they provide refuges for wildlife during the annual floods.
+Several small rivers and rivulates including the Luni, Banas, Saraswati, and Rupen drain the Rann of Kutch.

 Climate

 The climate of the ecoregion is tropical savanna/semi-arid.
-Temperatures average 44 °C during the hot summer months, and can reach highs of 50 °C. During winter the temperature can drop to or below freezing point.

-Rainfall is highly seasonal.
-The Rann of Kutch is dry for most of the year, and rainfall is concentrated in the June to September monsoon season.
-During the monsoon season, local rainfall and river runoff flood much of the Rann to a depth of 0.5 metres.
+Temperatures average 44 C during the hot summer months, and can reach highs of 50 C. During winter the temperature can drop to or below 0 C. Rainfall is highly seasonal.
+The region is dry for most of the year, and rainfall is concentrated in the southwest monsoon season of June to September.
+During the monsoon season, local rainfall and river runoff flood much of the Rann to a depth of 50 cm.
 The waters evaporate during the long dry season, leaving the Rann dry again by the start of the next monsoon season.